Manwlis/MIPS-CPU/README.md

 2. Created ALU, command recall, decode and memory stages.

-3. United previous stages in a multiple cicle processor and created control using an FSM.
+3. United previous stages in a multiple circle processor and created control using an FSM.

 4. Added complex commands.